8 Ways To Bullet Journal With The Erin Condren Dot Grid Journal.

 I have a overly creative mind, and for the most part this can be very helpful when it comes to my creativity, planning and blog.

-Oftentimes, this can lead to overwhelm and frustration if I don’t get these thoughts out of my mind and onto paper.
+Other Times, this can lead to overwhelm and frustration if I don’t get these thoughts out of my mind and onto paper.
 If I let these thoughts clutter my mind, not only does it effect my overall productivity, it also effects the consistency with my blog content and social media sharing / engaging.

 My Mind Is A Beautiful Disaster.